Bullying Facts and Resources

 - Write a blog, letter to the editor or your local newspaper, or tweet about bullying.

 Taking steps to repair the loss of identity and self–esteem is an integral part of the process for people looking to heal from past bullying experiences.
-It’s the unseen damage within them that needs to be mended.
 Learning how to feel safe in the world is a start to regaining control of their lives and shed the victim role.
 Finding safe people and groups can help one to accept the support and move forward… slow and steady.

 National Crime and Prevention Council